digcat/ootb-allinone-mysql/README.md

 * Next run ‘vagrant up’
 * If by some miracle things are working you may be able to log in at http://localhost:3080/share

+What to modify

+* The configuration is going in the default puppet file which is in manifests/default.pp
+    * The variables at the start of the file are used in alfresco-global.properties and in /etc/default/tomcat7

 Things to know

 * Alfresco runs under the ubuntu managed package ‘tomcat7’